SomersetNHSFoundationTrust/DataScienceCourse/README.md

 ## Table of Contents

 1. [Introduction to Notebooks](Content/Introduction_to_notebooks.ipynb)
-   - What are notebooks
+   - What are notebooks?
-   - Helpful tips on how to use notebooks
+   - Helpful tips on how to use notebooks.

 2. [Introduction to Python](Content/Introduction_to_Python.ipynb)
-   - What is Python
+   - What is Python?
-   - Using variables and functions
+   - Using variables and functions.

    2.1 [Control Structures](Content/Introduction_to_Python2.ipynb)
    - `for`, `if` and `while`.